FOREX-Euro gains on German data; focus shifts to Fed policy

 By Julie Haviv

-NEW YORK, Dec 11 (Reuters) - The euro rose against the dollar for a second straight day on Tuesday as surprisingly strong German economic sentiment and optimism the United States will avoid a fiscal crisis had investors broadly embracing risk.
+NEW YORK, Dec 11 (Reuters) - The euro rose against the dollar for a second straight day on Tuesday, as surprisingly strong German economic sentiment and optimism the United State will avoid a fiscal crisis spurred broad-based risk-taking.

-The start of a two-day Federal Reserve policy meeting weighed on the dollar as well due to expectations that the Fed will launch a new round of U.S. economic stimulus.
+The start of a two-day Federal Reserve policy meeting weighed on the dollar, on expectations that the U.S. central bank will launch a new round of economic stimulus.

 The euro, which has gained about 0.2 percent in December and is up around 1.2 percent so far in the fourth quarter, could rise further against the dollar if the Fed signals more bond buying.